ChainedTears/Agent-SURF/README.md

 node script.js
 ```

-*Rememeber to customize the prompt inside index.js and set your own API key before starting the script!*
+*Customize the prompt in index.js and set your API key before running the script.*

 * * *